Blog

 Wrapping up

-You may follow 3 tips to set up a well-tuned test automation strategy within flexible methodologies: choose the right tools, onboard QA experts with the required skillset, and don’t overdo automated testing.
+To set up a well-tuned test automation strategy within flexible methodologies: choose the right tools, onboard QA experts with the required skillset, and don’t overdo automated testing.

 More Posts